MohammedWaheed1994/pdsnd_github/README.md

 ### Bikeshare data analysis

 #### Description
-This project is implemented using python programming language to analysis and provide several data regarding bikes in Chicago, New york city and Washington.
+* This project is implemented using python programming language to analysis and provide several data regarding bikes in Chicago, New york city and Washington.

+* It is an interactive script.

 ### Files used
 I have used the csv files provided from "motivate" platform.